 In short, economic status affects health and health affects economic prosperity [1].
 Therefore, issues related to socio-economic status and population health are among the main concerns and challenges governments and policymakers.
 Poverty along with inequality in accessing healthcare services are problematic for governments and policymakers globally, especially in low- and middle-income countries.
-Access to health care affects almost all health indexes, including maternal/child mortality rates, prevalence and preventable infectious communicable diseases, employability, gender equality, labor productivity, mortality rates, etc. [3].
+Access to health care affects almost all health indexes, including maternal/child mortality rates, prevalence preventable infectious and communicable diseases, employability, gender equality, labor productivity, mortality rates, etc. [3].

-Health economics is a relatively new discipline.
+discipline.
 It emerged as a distinct field after the publication of a manuscript by Nobel Prize-winning economist Kenneth Arrow in 1963 [4].
-Health economics is a branch ofeconomics that largely contributes to the country's economy.
+Health economics is a ofeconomics branch that largely contributes to the country's economy.
 In fact, it is one of the main components of health care and treatment costs.
 Health economics applies economic theories, models and techniques to analyze the decisions of individuals, healthcare providers and government in regard to healthcare [5].